lrvick/kral/README.md

 # Kral #

-A social media crawling engine, built on Django.
+A social media crawling and unification platform.

 Aims to provide a framework for rapidly collect data from social networks based on defined search criteria.
 Built to be a foundation for a wide